-- You need a sound knowledge of NSW HSC level (or equivalent) Mathematics plus it is recommended that you have a knowledge of Biology and Chemistry and/or Physics
+- We assume you will have a sound knowledge of NSW HSC level (or equivalent) Mathematics plus it is recommended that you have a knowledge of Biology and Chemistry and/or Physics

 - We also offer the Bachelor of Scientific Studies which was designed for students who do not have a background in Science.
 We do recommend that if you don’t have the recommended knowledge, you give serious consideration to including the Bachelor of Scientific Studies as a preference when you submit your application.

-- Alternatively, you might like to consider enrolling for the Bachelor of Scientific Studies in the first instance and, on successful completion of eight units, you can transfer to the Bachelor of Biomedical Science with some credit (advanced standing) for units you have completed.
+- Alternatively, you might like to consider enrolling for the Bachelor of Scientific Studies in the first instance and, on successful completion of eight units you will be eligible for award of the Diploma in Science, and you can transfer to the Bachelor of Biomedical Science with some credit (advanced standing) for units you have completed.